 Digital Marketing Intelligence Center

-Two years ago, Lone Star College–Montgomery realized that its usual strategies for retention and completion were not enough to meet its goals for improvement.
-The college leadership encouraged exploration of the use of analytics as a tool for accelerating improvement.
-The result was the formation of a Data Team that began leveraged internal expertise in analytics, developed its members in predictive analytics tools and techniques, and eventually coalesced into a cross-disciplinary, cross-functional group that tackled specific issues with increasing nimbleness.
-The first two years saw the development of hundreds of interventions and culminated in the development of the Digital Marketing Intelligence Center.
+Lone Star College–Montgomery realized that its usual strategies for retention and completion were not enough to meet its goals for improvement.
+College leadership encouraged exploration of the use of analytics as a tool for accelerating improvement.
+The result was the formation of a Data Team that began leveraging internal expertise in analytics, developed its members in predictive analytics tools and techniques, and eventually coalesced into a cross-disciplinary, cross-functional group that tackled specific issues with increasing nimbleness.
+From 2016-2018, the college saw the development of hundreds of interventions and culminated in the development of the Digital Marketing Intelligence Center (DMIC).

 The DMIC plays a critical role in cross-disciplinary collaboration, merging predictive analytics and marketing to boost student engagement, success, recruitment and retention.
 In the center, staff utilize Civitas Illume and Microsoft Power BI, among a dozen other tools, to analyze current and past student data and determine likelihood to persist.
 Various campaigns are launched to targeted students, depending on specific demographics, GPA, living radius to campus, and likelihood to persist percentages.
 For campaigns, staff first identify target populations and segment for maximum return on investment.
 Nudges are mindful, short and personal and are sent via the mobile application push notification system, the college online portal, social media marketing, Google AdWords/Display, text, email and phone calls.
 Staff also have access to college specific data to pinpoint at-risk students hiding in plain sight and develop personalized predictions that are timely, accurate and actionable.